openpipekit/openpipekit.github.io/wiki/developer.md

 45.6
 ```

-When looking at the contents of that `pull` command ([see on Github here](https://github.com/openpipekit/opk-yoctopuce-temperature-cli/blob/master/pull)), you'll find it's a python script with the magic shebang at the top of the file to let the system know how to interpret the script when run as an executable.
+When looking at the contents of that `pull` command ([see on Github here](https://github.com/openpipekit/opk-yoctopuce-temperature-cli/blob/master/pull)), you'll find it's a python script with the magic "shebang" at the top of the file to let the system know how to interpret the script when run as an executable.

 ```
 #!/usr/bin/python